fabicious/fabulous-table/README.md

 amount is fetched if you scrolled to bottom.
 * `rowAction` is the action which is called on a click on a row.
 * `fixedHeader` fixes the header at the top of the table if the table itself will scroll
+* `noSpinner` Hides the spinner at the bottom of the page
 * `model` contain the records.
 * `cellClass` adds a CSS class to each cell of this column.